fentyjames/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to print absolute path name of the current working director
+prints the absolute path name of the current working directory